destinyae/momoka/README.md

 ## Momoka Current limitations with DA publications

-- DA publications must use the `RevertCollectModule` and no `ReferenceModule`.
+- DA publications must use the `RevertCollectModule` and not `ReferenceModule`.
 This will be addressed in a future release.
 - For now, DA comments can only be added to other DA publications; they cannot be mixed.
 This limitation will be explored after the v1 launch.
 - DA mirrors can only mirror DA publications, not Polygon publications.
 This issue will be addressed post-v1 launch.
 - While it's not possible to prove DA publications on other DA publications on Polygon (as they are not on-chain), it's still possible to verify the signatures and transactions as valid.
 However, simulations cannot be executed in this scenario.